letsjump/Yii-AutoActiveForm/README.md

 }
 ```
 ### Access Control disclaimer
-Watch out: Even if a field is in *read mode* or in *hide mode*, this **don't prevent** that an advanced user / cracker is **passing parameters** to your action's request, so **YOU ARE ADVICED** to take appropriate actions to prevent this, EG: using model's filters depending on scenario, or *unsetting unused parameters from request before processing it*.
+Watch out: Even if a field is in *read mode* or in *hide mode*, this **don't prevent** that an advanced user / cracker is **passing parameters** to your action's request, so **YOU ARE ADVICED** to take an appropriate strategy to prevent this, like using model's filters depending on scenario, or *unsetting unused parameters from request* before processing it.